 - Don't oversoak the slices of bread in the egg mixture, because it will make the French toast soggy, and won't fully cook through.

 Did you make this Cinnamon French Toast?
-Leave a 1-5 star rating using the stars in the recipe card below!
+Leave a comment below.

 Cinnamon French Toast